mabdinur/starterprojectspring/README.md

 ### Project Background

-Here we will create rest controllers for FirstService and SecondService.
+Here we will create rest controllers for `FirstService` and `SecondService`.
-FirstService will send a GET request to SecondService to retrieve the current time.
-FirstService will append a message to SecondSerivce's time and then return this value to the client.
+`FirstService` will send a GET request to `SecondService` to retrieve the current time.
+After this request is resolved, `FirstService` then will append a message to time and return a string to the client.

 ## Manual Instrumentation with Java SDK